 Chief Executive Officer and Chairman of the Board

-Mr. Seth has 20+ years experience in investment banking (Laidlaw & Co., Cowen & Co.), equity research (Bear Stearns, Commonwealth Associates) and in the pharmaceutical industry (Pfizer, Warner-Lambert, SmithKline in strategic planning, business development and R&D project management).
-Mr. Seth is the Chairman of the Board of Relmada Therapeutics Inc., a publicly listed, specialty pharmaceuticals company focused on pain therapeutics.
+Mr. Seth has 20+ years experience in investment banking (Laidlaw & Co., Cowen & Co.), equity research (Bear Stearns, Commonwealth Associates) and in the pharmaceutical industry (Pfizer, Warner-Lambert, SmithKline) in strategic planning, business development and R&D project management.
+Formerly, Mr. Seth was the Chairman of the Board of Relmada Therapeutics Inc., a publicly listed, specialty pharmaceuticals company focused on pain therapeutics.
 Mr. Seth has received his M.S. degree in Pharmaceutical Science from the University of Oklahoma and his M.B.A. with a concentration in finance from NYU Stern.

 Mark Berger, M.D.